agilecrm/rest-api/README.md

 ###Other available Responses:
 - Status 200: Gives the above JSON object in above format.
-- Status 401: Unauthorised.
-When the user name and password fields are wrong.
+- Status 401: Unauthorised (when the user name and password fields are wrong.)

 ##1.2 Get contact by id
 ###dev/api/contacts/{id}
 Method: GET

-Returns contact object which is associated given id
+- Returns contact object which is associated with given id

 ###Using curl
 ```sh